rde6mn/DS4002-project3/README.md

 # Power of Machine Learning in Distinguishing Skin Lesions

 ## Repository Overview
 Welcome to the Data Dinosaurs' project repository!
 This repository contains our analysis of skin lesions from the ISIC Skin Cancer Dataset as part of our **DS 4002 - Data Science Project**.
-The project explores whether a machine learning-based classification model can distinguish between malignant and benign skin lesions from the dataset utilizing **image data in R with a Random Forest Classifier** and achieve at least 90% accuracy.
+The project explores whether a machine learning-based classification model can distinguish between malignant and benign skin lesions from the dataset utilizing **image data in Python with a Random Forest Classifier** and achieve at least 90% accuracy.

 ## Team Members
 - **Amani Akkoub** (ctf3un) - Group Leader